N3uralCreativity/MangaParkExporter-/README.md

 - 🖥️ **Simple GUI**
   - Buttons for modes and export
   - Progress bar + logs
-  - Optional auto-fetch of cookies from Chrome
+  - Optional auto-fetch of cookies from Chrome (Currently Disabled cuz its hell to maintain bruh)

 ---